genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/transformation-process-reference.md

 **Feature metadata additional steps:**

 - **Gene ID mapping:** If gene names are absent and the `geneId` column is present, the pipeline infers the ID source (Ensembl or NCBI) and species, then adds a gene names column.
 The step can be skipped with `map_gene_ids_to_names: false`.
+For more details , see [Attribute Mapping Reference](attribute-mapping-reference.md#gene-id-to-name-mapping).

 ### 2.6 Storing data